GammaRBurst/PathfinderUtilities/README.md

 Clacking Skull Swarm, Gliding Turtle, Greater Verdurous Ooze, Kamaitachi, Magnetite Golem, Oaur-Ooung, Proto-Shoggoth Syncytium, Skirk Nettle, Sodden Draugr Troop, Stymphalidies Swarm, Treerazer).
 At the moment the misspelled names are accounted for, but if and when they are corrected, the links to their sheets may not work anymore.
 * __Wrong plural__: Plurals in English are usually easy to construct, but there are exceptions.
 Sadly English is not my mother language, so some irregular or special plural may have gone unnoticed.
 If you find a wrong plural, write an issue with the monster name and the correct plural.
 * __Wrong/missing monster informations__: Most of the informations are translated as numbers to reduce the database's size.
 It's easy to type some digits instead of some others, and I already found some of these mistakes myself.
 These are by far the hardest mistakes to find, but if you happen to stuble upon one, write an issue with the monster name and what is wrong or missing.
+* __Strange combination of templates__: Templates have to obey some simple rules to be applied to a creature, but this not always makes sense in the end.
+The conditions are already much more restrictive than originally though to avoid a lot of nonsense, but it can sometimes happen that a template shouldn't have been applied to a specific creature or a combination of templates produces absurd results.
+This is not really a bug in general, but if you think a particular combination shouldn't exist, report it and, if possible, I'll try to add some more conditions to avoid this result.
 * __Everything else__: Be as specific as possible, it's much easier to find and correct the problem this way.

 ## Missing Manuals